ChainSafe/lodestar/docs/tools/flamegraphs.md

 # Generating Flamegraphs for a Running Node Service on Linux

 This guide assumes a running instance of Lodestar and will walk through how to generate a flamegraph for the process while running on Linux.
+While it is possible to run Lodestar in a number of ways, for performance profiling it is recommended to not use Dockerized implementations.
+It is best to run Lodestar as a service on a Linux machine.
+Follow the Lodestar docs to get the service installed and running.
+Then come back here when you are ready to generate the flamegraph.

-## Modifying Lodestar
+## Modifying Linux and Lodestar

 Use the following two commands to install `perf` for generating the stack traces.
 You may get a warning about needing to restart the VM due to kernel updates.
 This is nothing to be concerned with and if so, cancel out of the restart dialog.